Falling while Running:

-I think it’s time I have a chat with the universe and explain that I’ve met my lifetime quota for falls while running and that I should get a free pass for the rest of my years on Earth.
+I think it’s time I have a chat with the universe and explain that I’ve met my lifetime quota for running falls and that I should get a free pass for the rest of my years on Earth.
 As you can see, falling was already such a norm even when I was a kid that someone was actually prepared to catch the moment with a camera.
 That’s not right.
 That’s too much falling.
 Universe, take note.

 You know those moments when you trip while you’re walking and you end up jogging a few steps as though you meant to do that all along?
 Well, I do that about three times during every run.
 The problem is that I’m already running, so it looks like I’m trying a new sprinting technique that includes bug-eyes and wildly flailing arms.
 I swear, it’s the latest training style.

 Thought 2: Did I Really Just Trip Over That?

 The doctor in the emergency room told me that I should lay off scrambling up mountains until my knee recovers.
 Excuse me, but I just landed in the emergency room because of a speed bump.
 Imagine what would happen if I decided to run up a mountain.
 I think I’ll leave that to the American Ninja Warriors, or about anyone else with even an ounce more coordination than I have.

 If you know me, you know that I rarely ever swear.
 In my mind, there are few situations that can’t be summed up with a good, “gosh darn it.”
 If you hear me swear, you can assume the situation is either really bad, or I just ran out of peanut butter.
 I’m also saving all of my swearing for the eventual cancelation of Survivor, as that will be a very sad day.
 Injury is a rare exception to this rule.

 Thought 4: I Hope I Don't Rip My Clothes